Kemal-TASOCAK/Kemal-TASOCAK/README.md

 ## Hi 👋, I'm Kemal
-## A passionate Full Stack Web Developer from Turkey
+A passionate Full Stack Web Developer from Turkey Connect with me:<br/>
-## Connect with me:
-## linkedin.com/in/kemal-kıyam-taşocak-54109a271
+linkedin.com/in/kemal-kıyam-taşocak-54109a271

 <!--